content-left-bg.png

 Supervisor qualifications

-A registered or other adult supervisor, working under the direct supervision of a registered teacher, with coaching accreditation Shooting Australia and current membership with either:
+At least 1 adult supervisor is working under the direct supervision of a registered teacher, with coaching accreditation from Shooting Australia and current membership with one of the below:

 Facilities and equipment